 Real-time stream processing

-You can use AWS Lambda and Amazon Kinesis to process real-time streaming data for application activity tracking, transaction order processing, click stream analysis, data cleansing, metrics generation, log filtering, indexing, social media analysis, and IoT device data telemetry and metering.
+You can use Amazon Lambda and Amazon Kinesis to process real-time streaming data for application activity tracking, transaction order processing, click stream analysis, data cleansing, metrics generation, log filtering, indexing, social media analysis, and IoT device data telemetry and metering.

-You can use AWS Lambda to preprocess data before feeding it to your machine learning model.
+You can use Amazon Lambda to preprocess data before feeding it to your machine learning model.
 With Lambda access to EFS, you can also serve your model for prediction at scale without having to provision or manage any infrastructure.